MileHacker Logo

 • Main Plazas: Generally more accessible, with flat surfaces and open spaces.

-• Transportation: Taxis and ride-sharing are options for navigating, but some areas may have limited drop-off points due to areas for walkers only.
+• Transportation: Taxis and ride-sharing are options for navigating, however some areas might have limited drop-off points due to areas for walkers only.

 Weather & Best Times to Visit